CQC We and I Statements

 Many people with care and support needs will also have equipment installed and adaptations made to their home.
 Where the first authority has provided equipment, it should move with the person to the second authority where this is the person’s preference and it is still required and doing so is the most cost effective solution.
 This should apply whatever the original cost of the item.
 In deciding whether the equipment should move with the person, the local authorities should discuss this with the individual and consider whether they still want it and whether it is suitable for their new home.
 Consideration will also have to be given to the contract for maintenance of the equipment and whether the equipment is due to be replaced.

 As adaptations are fitted based on the person’s accommodation, it may be more practicable for the second authority to organise the installation of any adaptations.
 For example, walls need to be checked for the correct fixing of rails.

-Where the person has a piece of equipment on long-term loan from the NHS, the second local authority should discuss with the relevant NHS body.
-The parties are jointly responsible for ensuring that the person has adequate equipment when they move (see Integration, Cooperation and Partnerships).
+Where the person has a piece of equipment on long-term loan from the NHS, the second local authority should discuss this with the relevant NHS body.
+The parties are jointly responsible for ensuring that the person has adequate equipment when they move (see Integration, Cooperation and Partnerships chapter).